 - Failing grade in the course

 Yes.
-All professional admission applicants are asked if they have ever been found responsible for violating the Code of Academic Integrity and if so to explain.
+All Professional Admission applicants are asked if they have ever been found responsible for violating the Code of Academic Integrity; if so, they have a chance to explain what they learned through the experience.
 If a student lies about this on the application and does not report, the student will be dropped as an applicant.
 If the student is forthcoming, the nature of the violation will be considered as part of the application decision.
 Due to varied nature of such violations, each student, past history, and violation will be considered carefully and individually.
 In the end, a violation of the Code of Academic Integrity could compromise an applicants admission to the college.

 Yes.
 In many respects, such a violation at the Junior or Senior levels is more severe than a violation that might occur at the Freshmen or Sophomore levels.
-Juniors and Seniors are more experienced with taking courses and although all students are responsible for adhering to the Code of Academic Integrity –whether they know it or not- Juniors and Seniors can not claim ignorance or inexperience.
-In the 2003 academic year, there were students that violated the Code of Academic Integrity that were expelled from the college.
+Juniors and Seniors are more experienced with taking courses and although all students are responsible for adhering to the Code of Academic Integrity, whether they know it or not, Juniors and Seniors can not claim ignorance or inexperience.

 How can I be academically honest?